SanMuzZzZz/LuaN1aoAgent/README.md

 | Dynamic Adjustment | Regenerate | Local graph editing |
 | Visualization | Difficult | Native support (Web UI) |

-**Visualization Example**: After starting in `--web` mode, you can view the task graph evolution in real-time in the browser.
+**Visualization Example**: Start the Web Server to view the task graph evolution in real-time in the browser.

 ---